gauravpsalvi/iegen/W1_Formal.md

 would be replaced or fixed within two days.
 I am disappointed to say that this has not happened and I have received no communication since then.

+//Para 3 - Provide the solution and conclude
 I am exceedingly displeased with both the quality of the product I purchased from your company as well as the poor customer service I have received since.
 I hope this problem will be resolved promptly.
 I expect to receive a replacement TV or have a refund immediately.